fiomfd/ATCM2025/Data Analysis/README.md

 - Data matrices
 - Central limit theorem

-Some of programs in these interactive notebooks download public data and extract meaningful information.
+Some programs in these interactive notebooks download public data and extract meaningful information.
 Such interactive notebooks might be one of mordern effective styles of classes on data science including statistics.